sethcmorrow/xtalk-ide/Documentation/guides/The LiveCode IDE.md

 ### The Tools Menu

-The Tools menu contains commands to work with LiveCode's tool palettes and to use stack development tools.
+The Tools menu contains commands to work with OpenXTalk's tool palettes and to use stack development tools.

 | Menu Item | Action |